scottsauber/notes/interview-questions/README.md

 - How do you stay current?
 - What's your biggest problem at work and why haven't you solved it?
+- How do you handle someone who has a different view than you?

 ### Coaching